rust-lang/rfcs/text/3691-trusted-publishing-cratesio.md

 3. (required) The workflow file name (must be located in `.github/workflows/`)
 4. (optional) The [GitHub Actions environment](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment) name

+> [!Note]
+> Supply chain compromises are still possible.
+As such, we are requiring the workflow file name to be defined in order to limit the attack surface.
+An attacker would need to compromise an action used specifically within the defined workflow file.
+>
+> It's recommended to thoroughly review any actions used in your release worfklow.

 ### Example GitHub Actions Workflow
 [example-gha-workflow]: #example-gha-workflow